-Anticipation grew that sentiment for these proposals would snowball.31 Aflac voluntarily adopted "say on pay"; so did RiskMetrics, the keeper of corporate governance scorecards, and H&R Block, trying to make amends after an unfortunate foray into mortgage lending led to a successful shareholder insurgency.
-But 2008 was not the banner year that proponents had expected.
-The number of proposals grew only moderately, to 70, and the level of support has remained at the same level, approximately 42%.32 Majority support was attained at ten firms, including Alaska Air, PG&E, Lexmark, Motorola (again), and Apple (presumably because of its stock option backdating involvement).
-Interestingly, support for "say on pay" slipped at financial firms from the 40s% level to the 30s%.33 Proponents had thought that massive losses would occasion shareholder outrage, especially in light of large payouts to departing CEOs at Merrill Lynch and Citigroup.
-Apparently investors were nervous about disrupting governance at a time of stress and concerned about retention of highly compensated employees in an industry with great job mobility.
-Indeed, the hesitation to press for "say on pay" in the financial services industry may show the complexity of trying to figure out what counts as good performance and how to devise an appropriate pay-for-performance scheme.
+64 See Posting of Carol Bowie to Risk & Governance Blog, http://blog.riskmetrics.com/ 2008/08/another_majority_vote_for_say.html (Aug.
+25, 2008); Posting of L. Reed Walton to cluding Alaska Air, PG&E, Lexmark, Motorola (again), and Apple (presumably because of its stock option backdating involvement).
+Interestingly, support for "say on pay" slipped among shareholders at financial firms from percentages in the forties to percentages in the thirties.
+Proponents had thought that massive losses would occasion shareholder outrage, especially in light of large payouts to departing CEOs at Merrill Lynch and Citigroup.
+One possible explanation is that investors were nervous about disrupting governance at a time of stress and were concerned about retention of highly compensated employees in an industry with great job mobility.
+Indeed, the hesitation to press for "say on pay" in the financial services industry may show the complexity of trying to determine what counts as good performance and how to devise an appropriate "pay for performance" scheme.

 It appears that more traditional investors and even some governance professionals are rethinking the matter of an annual "say on pay."
-Some think that an annual vote will be divisive and will disrupt shareholder-board communications.
-Others think such a vote will provide cover for the board and the compensation committee, pointing to the UK experience of invariable shareholder approval, and is not a stern enough rebuke compared to the alternative of voting against retention of compensation committee members.
-Others are wary of what they foresee as dependence on proxy advisory firms for voting guidance.
+66 Some think that an annual vote will be divisive and will disrupt shareholder-board communications.
+Others think such a vote will provide cover for the board and the compensation committee, pointing to the U.K. experience of invariable shareholder approval, and believe a vote is not a stern enough rebuke compared to the alternative of voting against retention of compensation committee members.
+67 Others are wary of what they foresee as dependence on proxy advisory firms for voting guidance.

-Because of the slow slog - adoptions of "say on pay" provisions by only 8 firms over two years - proponents have put their hopes on mandatory adoption by federal legislation.
+Because of the slow pace of adoptions of "say on pay" provisions over the last two years, proponents have put their hopes on mandatory adoption by federal legislation.

-B. Legislated "Say-on-Pay" in the UK
+B. Legislated "Say on Pay" in the U.K.

-So what of the UK experience?
-The relevant questions include: How successful has it been in the UK in reining-in excessive compensation?
-Are there other effects that might be positive or negative?
-How would that experience translate to the US setting?
-In particular, how does a UK-like rule compare with firm opt-in through shareholder-proposed bylaw amendments?
+So what of the U.K. experience?
+The relevant questions include: (1) How successful has it been in the U.K. in reining-in excessive compensation?; (2) Are there other effects that might be positive or negative?; (3)How would that experience translate to the U.S. setting?; and (4) In particular, how does a U.K.-like rule compare with firm opt-in through shareholder-proposed bylaw amendments?